Deadline – 5pm, Monday 5 June 2023

 - Promoting attitudes and behaviour which will enhance or assist in achieving all or any of the objects set out above

-Women in Sport Aotearoa acknowledges the important relationship and place which tangata whenua hold within Aotearoa, and has its own Ropu – He Wāhine toa kei te Kokiri, which guides its way.
+Women in Sport Aotearoa acknowledges the important relationship and place which tangata whenua hold within Aotearoa, and has their own Rōpū – He Wāhine toa kei te Kokiri, which guides its way.
 Women in Sport Aotearoa are sensitive to the diverse cultures of New Zealand, commitment to inclusivity, diversity of thought and gender equity.
 Male candidates are encouraged to apply.

 FOR FURTHER INFORMATION